Beth Hart: Independent albums and collaborations with Joe Bonamassa (2010–2014)

 Her fifth solo studio album My California was released in 2010, and was her first on Provogue Records.
 Hart delivered music for the final scene of the last episode of season 6 of Californication, with the title song of the record.
 On August 23, 2012, her song "Take It Easy on Me" from My California was used in the first episode of the eighth series of the BBC TV drama Waterloo Road.
 On July 31, 2012, the album was released in the United States.
 On the same date, she released an EP titled Introducing Beth Hart.

-During this time, Hart collaborated with Slash on "Mother Maria", released on the iTunes version of Slash's 2010 solo album, Slash, and additionally collaborated with rapper Born on his single "It Hurts", released in February 2012.
+During this time, Hart collaborated with Slash on "Mother Maria", released on the iTunes version of Slash's 2010 solo album, Slash.
+Additionally, Hart collaborated with rapper Born on his single "It Hurts", released in February 2012.
 Following her tour with Jeff Beck in 2006 through the United States, she appeared with him again in December 2012, at the Kennedy Center Opera House, along with a group of blues/rock musicians, performing "I'd Rather Go Blind" in tribute to Buddy Guy, who received a 2012 Kennedy Center Honor for his lifetime of contributions to American culture.
 The performance received a standing ovation from President Obama and First Lady Michelle Obama, and led to the collaboration with Buddy Guy, where he recorded the song "What You Gonna Do About Me" with Hart for his album Rhythm & Blues.

 In 2011, Hart collaborated with blues guitarist Joe Bonamassa on their first co-release Don't Explain, an album of blues and soul classics.
-The album reached number 3 on the Billboard Blues Album Chart and also went gold in the Netherlands.
+The album reached number three on the Billboard Blues Album Chart and also went gold in the Netherlands.
 She additionally provided vocals for the track "No Love on the Street" on Bonamassa's Dust Bowl, which was released the same year.